ratschlab/sim_read_until/README.md

 pip install --upgrade seaborn
 ```

+Take a look at the directory [usecase](usecases/) to run some example usecases.

 If the installation fails due to dependency issues, you can alternatively run it as a Docker image that comes with the dependencies and runs Jupyter lab:
 ```{bash}
 # to update the Docker image if a new one was published